 - Highlight the current inequalities in today’s society and use your place on social media to raise awareness.

 - Generally, be respectful of a movement that took decades to get to this point.
+Note the work they have done now and throughout history just to be recognised in society as an equal.

 What should you not do?